rkwreck/Rini-Tri-3-Individual/Test_Prep.md

 {% include navigation.html %}

-## Test Prep: Steps to prepare for AP Exam in May
+## Test Prep Plans & Participation for the AP Exam in May:

-Do practice multiple choices and FRQs similar to the actual exam on college board Review all 10 units by looking at previous collegeboard videos and notes Ask questions if confused
+- Solve/Review Collegeboard MC's from first tri
+- Solve/Review Collegeboard FRQ's from second tri
+- Solve Collegeboard FRQ's from past years
+- Review videos from YouTube + practice questions
+- Ask questions when confused